Soul Hunter (Babylon 5): Writing and story arc significance

-The Starfury fighter was designed by Steve Burg as a function-driven design for a plausible zero-gravity fighter.
+The Starfury fighter, which Commander Sinclair uses to grapple the Soul Hunter ship, was designed by Steve Burg as a function-driven design for a plausible zero-gravity fighter.
 The positioning of the four engine pods at the extremities of the craft was inspired by Ron Cobb's design for the Gunstar fighter from The Last Starfighter.
 The basic shape of the Starfury's wings was inspired by an earlier unused design by Burg for a military robot fighting machine, which he had originally designed for Terminator 2.
 This was merged with the multi-engined configuration to form the Starfury design.
 Burg points out that the wings/struts were not aerodynamic: they were there to lever the engines away from the center of mass.

-Despite having a similar wing configuration to the Star Wars X-Wing fighter, this was purely coincidental.
-Burg recollected, "Ron Thornton was the only person aware of the visual connection with the Terminator 2 walking machine.
-For obvious reasons, at the time I had compelling cause to keep the images under wraps. ...[T]he X-Wing is a very long needle shaped craft from most angles, whereas the Starfury is a very blunt shape.
-The X-Wing is also very much configured like a WWII fighter.
-Ideal for the Star Wars universe but not what we were going for on Babylon 5.'

-The soul hunter ships were designed by Foundation Imaging co-founder Ron Thornton.
+The Soul Hunter ships were designed by Foundation Imaging co-founder Ron Thornton.
 He indicated, "I did get away with making the [virtual digital model's textures] out of wood, and bone.
 As if it used the tusks of some unknown huge beast for parts."